imperial-qore/CILP/README.md

 To run the code with the required scheduler, modify line 104 of main.py to one of the several options including LRMMTR, RF, RL, RM, Random, RLRMMTR, TMCR, TMMR, TMMTR, GA, GOBI.

 ## Cite this work
-Our work is published in IEEE TMS< journal.
+Our work is published in IEEE TMSM journal.
 Cite using the following bibtex entry.
 ```bibtex
 @article{tuli2023cilp,
   author={Tuli, Shreshth and Casale, Giuliano and Jennings, Nicholas R.},